Early Career Researcher Grants Round 2018

-On 8 March 2019, Minister for Consumer Affairs, Gaming and Liquor Regulation, Marlene Kairouz announced the recipients of a new funding round under the Grants for Gambling Research Program specifically for early career researchers.
+On 8 March 2019, former Minister for Consumer Affairs, Gaming and Liquor Regulation, Marlene Kairouz announced the recipients of a new funding round under the Grants for Gambling Research Program specifically for early career researchers.
 Five grants for projects conducted over an 18-month period were awarded to early career researchers to explore issues that relate to the following research priorities:

 - Lived experience

 - Gambling harm and lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) communities

 Examining Risk and Protective Factors for the Development of Gambling-Related Harms and Problems in Victorian LGBTIQ Communities

 Rachel Bush, PhD candidate

 This project will examine gambling within Victorian LGBTIQ communities.
 It aims to identify risk and protective factors for the development of gambling-related harms and problems unique to these communities.
 This project will use a mixed-methods design.
 The applicant will collect quantitative data via an online survey and qualitative data via in-depth interviews.

 People with lifelong disability and their lived experiences of gambling

 This project will examine the lived experience of gambling among people with a disability.
 There are two components to this project.
 Firstly the applicant will conduct qualitative interviews with people with a disability and their key support person.
 Following the analysis of the qualitative interviews, the applicant will host a knowledge mobilisation forum with interview participants and key stakeholders from the disability sector.
 This will be the first research in Victoria examining gambling amongst this group.